selimanac/defold-modplayer/README.md

 ## HTML5 Bundle

-Unfortunately it is not possible to build HTML5 on the Defold Editor with mod music(You can build it for testing, but can't load the the musics).
-But you can bundle as HTML 5 from the Editor with mod music.
+Unfortunately, it is not possible to build HTML5 on the Defold Editor with mod music(You can build it for testing, but can't load the musics).
+But you can bundle as HTML5 from the Editor with mod music.

 Bundling for HTML5 is require editing of `archive_files.json` file manually.
-[More info is here.](https://forum.defold.com/t/reading-files-from-res-common-folder-with-emscripten/55056).
+[More info about the issue is here.](https://forum.defold.com/t/reading-files-from-res-common-folder-with-emscripten/55056).

 * Bundle you project as usual by using `Project > Bundle > HTML5` from the Defold Editor
 * Open `archive/archive_files.json` file from bundled folder